Gabriel Bethlen: Early life

 Gabriel was the elder of the two sons of Farkas Bethlen de Iktár and Druzsiána Lázár de Szárhegy.
-Gabriel was born in his father's estate, Marosillye (now Ilia in Romania), on 15 November 1580.
+Gabriel was born in his father's estate, Marosillye (now Ilia in Romania), in 1580.
 Farkas Bethlen was a Hungarian nobleman who lost his ancestral estate, Iktár (now Ictar-Budinț in Romania), due to the Ottoman occupation of the central territories of the Kingdom of Hungary.
 Stephen Báthory, Prince of Transylvania, granted Marosillye to him and made him captain-general of the principality.
 Druzsiána Lázár was descended from a Székely noble family.
 Both Farkas Bethlen and his wife died in 1591, leaving their two sons, Gabriel and Stephen, orphaned.

 The brothers were put under the guardianship of their maternal uncle, András Lázár de Szárhegy.
 They lived in the Lázár Castle in Szárhegy in Székely Land (now Lăzarea in Romania) for years.
 Gabriel's court historian, Gáspár Bojti Veres, described Lázár as a "grumpy and fierce" soldier who did not care much about their formal education.

 According Gabriel's first extant letter (from 1593), Sigismund Báthory, Prince of Transylvania, seized the brothers' estates "at the word of many coaxing people" without paying a compensation to them in 1591 or 1592, but a "few primary kinsmen" convinced the prince to offer restitution or other landed property to them.
 Gabriel also mentioned in the letter that he decided to visit the prince's court in Gyulafehérvár (now Alba Iulia in Romania).